 written by Jessica Pittman, photos by Jessica, Ryan Townsend, Christa Wiens and Brenda Zavala (Justice Coalition Mexico Team)

 I’ve been thinking about this trip, this 4 day whirlwind in Tijuana Mexico, and how to make sense of it all.
 Our team went to train the Border Church in our preventing trafficking workshops.
 We went in as professionals in human trafficking education from the Central Valley, but simply as learners in the nation of Mexico, especially in this border city.
-We sat with migrants seeking asylum who had no where else to go, and talked with people deported just two days before before with no money or job or way home.
+We sat with migrants seeking asylum and talked with people who were deported just two days before with no money or job or way home.
 We put politics aside (because I for one know I don’t have the answers to those questions) and went to love people, to share what we have learned and see where that took us.

 preventing trafficking and exploitation in Mexico is not like it is here, and yet, it totally is.